 where the constant $C = C(f,\ell,m,\norm{\cdot})$ is independent of $N$. \end{corollary}

-\begin{remark} There are some intermediate cases between the two cases we presented in Theorem~\ref{thm:firstAppRes} and Corollary~\ref{cor:firstConvergenceCondenceMat}.
-Specifically, consider $A$ that has an eigenvalue of $1$ or $-1$, which is not semisimple, but its associated Jordan block is of size $\widetilde{m}$ with $\widetilde{m}<m$.
-That means that the power of $n$ in the bound \eqref{eqn:TnA_norm1_bound} is determined by the maximum between $m-1$ and $2\widetilde{m}-2$.
+\begin{remark} There are some intermediate cases between the two cases presented in Theorem~\ref{thm:firstAppRes} and Corollary~\ref{cor:firstConvergenceCondenceMat}.
+Specifically, consider a matrix $A$ that has an eigenvalue of $1$ or $-1$, which is not semisimple, but whose associated Jordan block is of size $\widetilde{m}$ with $\widetilde{m}<m$.
+That means that the power of $n$ in the bound~\eqref{eqn:TnA_norm1_bound} is determined by the maximum between $m-1$ and $2\widetilde{m}-2$.
 Then, the smoothness requirements from $f$ should be modified accordingly.
-The details of such a proof can be easily recovered from the last section and therefore are omitted. \end{remark}
+The proof of such a result can be easily recovered from the current section and is therefore omitted. \end{remark}

 Theorem~\ref{thm:firstAppRes} shows a way to lift convergence rate results from scalars to matrices.
 However, two weaknesses of this approach are hidden in the constant $C$.
-First, $C$ has as a factor $C_A$ which consists of the condition number of $Z$ (see \eqref{eqn:finite_norm_series}).
+First, $C$ has $C_A$ as a factor, namely it depends on the condition number of $Z$ (see \eqref{eqn:TnA_norm1_bound}).
 This condition number can be significantly large.
-Second, $C$ depends on the relation between matrix norms, which typically depends on the size of $A$.
+Second, $C$ depends on the constants relating different matrix norms, which typically depend on the size of $A$.